August 5, 2024|tutorial|

 While Power BI supports hierarchical and relational data modelling, its capabilities for representing and analysing graph structures are, by nature, fairly limited.
 One can import data from graph databases like Neo4j into Power BI, but in my experience we then end up in the same situation described above where we need to transfer the dynamic graph data into a static and rigid tabular design.
 Of course, there is the possibility to utilise languages like Python and R in Power BI for that matter as well.
 Also, there are dedicated Parent-Child DAX functions (PATH, PATHCONTAINS, PATHITEM, PATHITEMREVERSE and PATHLENGTH) that can help us with certain graph data structures.
 In this article though, we wanna completely outsource the calculating and traversing through the graph away from Power BI to another engine.

 This is where KQL comes into play.
-With KQL featuring graph calculations (note, this is still in preview) and Power BI’s Direct Query capability, you can leverage KQL to establish and query graphs and return the results directly to Power BI.
+With KQL featuring graph calculations and Power BI’s Direct Query capability, you can leverage KQL to establish and query graphs and return the results directly to Power BI.
 In other words, we swap one versatile tool for another, giving us the best of both worlds: The reporting power of Power BI on the one hand, and the graph capabilities of KQL on the other hand.
 In Fabric, KQL even works with shortcuts, meaning you don’t have to build an integration that shovels the data over to the KQL database e.g. from your gold layer (you still need to in ADX though).
 Sloppily speaking, with the shortcut feature in place, KQL simply acts as a serverless engine for direct graph querying from Power BI.
 KQL does come with other perks within the area of real-time and machine learning.
 These ones, we do not consider in this article.

 Lastly, I wanna stress that this setup might diverge from common best practices.
 Further, there are probably a number of things that can be tweaked to make this approach work even better.
 Anyway, the main goal of this article is to spark some creativity in how we can team up Power BI with KQL in Fabric (or ADX) to analyse graph data structures.